-Number of weeks for the current tax year
+Current YTD/Number of weeks for the current tax year

-If it is a partial week then the following table may be used:
+If it is a partial week than the following table may be used to calculate a full week

-'''

-1 day - .14

-2 days - .28

-3 days - .42

-4 days - .56

-5 days - .70
+1 day = .14 2 days = .28 3 days = .42 4 days = .56 5 days = .70

-6 days - .84
+6 days = .84

-'''

-Note: If the number of weeks from January 1st does not appear to be reflective of current Y-T-D, then determine when the pay period began for current tax year.
-If pay period began in December, LHA may count the December weeks.

-Bonus Calculations: If there are bonuses to be anticipated, but the employer refuses to anticipate the bonus for the current year, the bonus from last year will be used for calculations.

-5. Temporary / Sporadic Employment: If a person works temporary or sporadic employment in the past 12 months, LHA will anticipate the next 12 months earnings using the past income to reflect the future income.
-If the person has not been enrolled with temporary or sporadic work on a consistent basis (less than 12 months), then LHA will anticipate the income on a quarterly basis, completing interims every quarter regardless of the increase or decrease of income.
+- g.
+If the number of weeks from January 1st does not appear to be reflective of current YTD, then determine when the pay period began for current tax year.
+If pay period began in December, LHA may count the December weeks. - 2.
+Bonus Calculations: If there are bonuses to be anticipated, but the employer refuses to anticipate the bonus for the current year, the bonus from last year will be used for calculations. - 3.
+Temporary / Sporadic Employment: - a.
+If a person worked temporary or sporadic employment in the past 12 months, LHA will anticipate the next 12 months earnings using the past income to reflect the future income. - b.
+If the person has not been employed with temporary or sporadic work on a consistent basis (less than 12 months), then LHA will anticipate the income on a quarterly basis, completing interims every quarter regardless of the increase or decrease of income.

-6. Child Support Calculations
+4. Child Support Calculations